Corporate RecruiterJob Description, Salary, Career Path, and Trends

 A key concern for any organization is finding and hiring the most talented people.
 Employees are the backbone of almost every company and regarded as its most valuable resource.
 Finding and retaining the right personnel is critical to sustaining ongoing success.

-Corporate Recruiters fill open positions of all kinds for their organization.
+Corporate recruiters fill open positions of all kinds for their organization.
 Their role covers so much more than just posting job openings on job sites or social media.
-Corporate Recruiters first develop recruiting plans, then set hiring goals that are appropriate for the company’s needs and budgets.
+Corporate recruiters first develop recruiting plans, then set hiring goals that are appropriate for the company’s needs and budgets.
 They work with managers to create accurate job descriptions to post and develop and manage an ongoing pool of candidates likely to be good fits for future job openings.

-The heart of a Corporate Recruiter’s job is to fill open positions effectively and efficiently.
+The heart of a corporate recruiter’s job is to fill open positions effectively and efficiently.
 Their success can have a tremendously positive effect throughout their organization.

-Typical Duties and Responsibilities
+Typical duties and responsibilities

-- Work with hiring managers to recognize and fulfill recruiting needs
+Work with hiring managers to recognize and fulfill recruiting needs

-- Keep abreast of available talent and candidates
+Keep abreast of available talent and candidates

-- Manage job postings internally and externally
+Manage job postings internally and externally

-- Develop and update job descriptions
+Develop and update job descriptions

-- Work with internal partners to promote the company as a desirable place to work
+Work with internal partners to promote the company as a desirable place to work

-- Stay up to date on talent acquisition trends and best practices
+Stay up to date on talent acquisition trends and best practices

-Education and Background
+Education and experience

 This position requires a bachelor’s degree in human resources management, business administration, organizational development, or a related field.